PVD Coating

 Actually, there is no major difference between ion-plated jewelry and PVD-plated jewelry.
 The only notable fact is that ion plating is a process under PVD (Physical Vapor Deposition).

 Both techniques use the same principle of vaporizing a material in a vacuum and bonding it onto another material (usually stainless steel).
+Ion-plating also comes in different karat gold ranging from 10k to 24k to achieve varying hardness.

 AspectIon Plated (IP)PVD Plating